iterative/dvc.org/content/docs/command-reference/commit.md

 iterations on an experiment).
 The `--no-commit` option prevents it (on the commands where it's available).
 The file hash is still computed and added to the `dvc.lock` or `.dvc` file, but the actual data is not cached.
-And this is where the `dvc commit` command comes into play: It performs that last step when needed.
+And this is where `dvc commit` comes into play: It performs that last step when needed.

 Note that it's best to avoid the last three scenarios.
-They essentially force-update the `dvc.lock` or `.dvc` files and save data to cache.
+They essentially force-update the metafiles and cache.
 They are still useful, but keep in mind that DVC can't guarantee reproducibility in those cases.

+> Note that committing data does not affect code, `dvc.yaml`, or `.dvc` files.
+> Those should be saved with `git commit`.

 ## Options